 9. Board Game

 If you are looking for hands-on math activities that kindergarten students can do, then board games can be a good option.
-With the help of this game, kids can improve their skills of identification and learn how to do simple mathematics.
+With the help of this game, kids can improve their identification skills and learn how to do simple mathematics.

 What you’ll need